sam-mfb/freelaw/planning/INSTRUCTIONS.md

 ## Phase Dependencies

-While phases can be developed in parallel, here are the integration points:
+While phases must be developed in parallel, here are the integration points:

 - **Phase 1** produces index files that Phases 3-6 consume
 - **Phase 2** provides the server that all other phases run on